arthurbfrancisco/portfolio-prep/README.md

 5. [Contributing](#contributing)
 6. [License](#license)
 7. [Contact](#contact)
 ## Getting Started

-Instructions:
+Instructions for setting up your local development environment.

 ### Prerequisites

 List any software, libraries, or tools that are required to run this project.

-- software
+- Example software
-- library
+- Example library

 ### Installation

 Step-by-step instructions for installing the project:

-1. Git Clone the repo
+1. Clone the repo
 2. Install required packages

-## Usage Code Snippet
+## Usage

 Explain how to use your project, including any examples or code snippets.

 ### Example

-Specific example of how your project can be used.
+Provide a specific example of how your project can be used.

 ## Contributing